Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 ### Prerequisites

 - A modern web browser (e.g., Chrome, Firefox, Safari).
-- A valid Google Gemini API Key.
+- A valid Generative AI API Key.

 ### Configuration

-The application requires a Google Gemini API key to function.
+The application requires a Generative AI API key to function.
 This key must be stored in an environment variable named `API_KEY`.

-1.  **Obtain an API Key**: If you don't have one, get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+1.  **Obtain an API Key**: You must obtain an API key from your chosen generative AI provider.
 2.  **Set Environment Variable**: The execution environment where this app is hosted must have the `API_KEY` environment variable set.
 The application is coded to read `process.env.API_KEY` directly.

 If the `API_KEY` is not set, the application will not be able to perform AI analysis and will display an error message.